litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 ## Announcements

-- Android version is now using the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) by default configuration
+- Android version is now using the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector)
 - Windows "Universal" version now supports both Windows 8.1 and Windows Phone 8.1
 - iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS
 - Project has been renamed to prevent confusion with [davibe / Phonegap-SQLitePlugin](https://github.com/davibe/Phonegap-SQLitePlugin) (original version for iOS, with a different API)